Almond Butter Cookies

 How to make almond butter cookies

 Step 1- Make the cookie dough.
-Add the almond butter, eggs, and sugar to a mixing bowl and stir well.
+Add the almond butter, eggs, and sugar to a mixing bowl and stir until combined.
 Fold through the chocolate chips if using them.

 Step 2- Shape.
-Roll out balls of cookie dough and place them on a prepared baking sheet.
+Roll the cookie dough into balls and place them on a prepared baking sheet.
 Lightly press down each ball of cookie dough into a thick cookie shape.

 almond butter cookies recipe.